-Its multiple functions include the ability to project high definition videos on any wall and play music and high-fidelity sound from a sophisticated six-speaker system.
-But that is not all: this smart robot features the Android operating system, allowing their owners to take control from their smart phones.
+Its multiple functions include the ability to project high definition videos on any wall or surface and play music and high-fidelity sound from a sophisticated six-speaker system.
+But that is not all: this smart robot features the Android operating system, allowing their owners to control from their smartphones.

-As a result, it can make calls through systems like Skype, take photos or films and send that information to the owner’s cell phones.
+As a result, it can make calls through systems like Skype or WhatsApp, take photos or films and send that information to the owner’s cell phones.
 It also lets you control the lights and sound volume, as well as measure the levels of humidity, temperature and carbon dioxide inside the house, among other possibilities.

-The first product from the Paris-based firm was launched January 2013 at the annual CES Exhibition in Las Vegas, Nevada.
-“Our goal is to create a new dimension between technology, entertainment and our imagination.
-Keecker combines for the first time the physical and digital worlds”, says Lebeau, Keecker‘s founder and creator.
+The first product from the Paris-based firm was launched at the annual CES Exhibition in Las Vegas, Nevada.
+“Our goal is to create a new dimension between technology, entertainment, and our imagination.
+Keecker combines for the first time the physical and digital worlds”, says Lebeau, Keecker‘s founder, and creator.
 “We can transform our home with one product, eliminating the need for countless devices that currently we are forced to use.”

 Keecker is not an isolated multimedia device limited to reproducing content; it also interacts with those who control it.
 At first glance, it seems to be the perfect “toy” for children or adults. ■